suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-Index manager can configure the withdraw frequency, buy token (Ether allocation) frequency and rebalance frequency for their OlympusIndex.
+Index manager can configure the withdraw frequency, buy token (Ether allocation) frequency and rebalance frequency for their index.
 By setting up the frequency, the bot system will execute withdraw/buy token and rebalance based on the configured frequency.

 ####  Parameters

 > 1.  timerNames: Array of the bytes32 encoded strings of the frequency names: RedeemFrequency, BuyTokensFrequency and RebalanceFrequency.
-> 2.  \_secondsList: Array of the frequency for the redeem, buy tokens and rebalance functions, should be converted to use number of seconds as the unit of time.
+> 2.  secondsList: Array of the frequency for the redeem, buy tokens and rebalance functions, should be converted to use number of seconds as the unit of time.

 ####  Example code